srsran/srsRAN_matlab/README.md

 srsTest.copySRStestvectors('testvector_outputs', 'path/to/srsRAN_Project')
 ```

-### Personalizing Tests
+### Customizing Tests

 The classes in the root directory define the tests following the [MATLAB class-based testing framework](https://www.mathworks.com/help/matlab/class-based-unit-tests.html).
-As a results, all the tools from the framework can be used to run and personalize the tests.
+As a result, all the tools from the framework can be used to run and customize the tests.
 For instance, the following code will run the `pdcch_candidates_common` tests only for a subset of values of the `numCCEs` parameter.
 ```matlab
 % Select the block to test.
 testedBlock = ?srsPDCCHCandidatesCommonUnittest;